-Substance Abuse Counseling Certificate
+Certificate in Substance Abuse Counseling

 This program is designed to provide education and training in the prevention, intervention, and treatment of Alcohol and Other Drug Abuse (AODA) disorders.
 Specifically, coursework provides education in the theories, techniques, and core functions of substance abuse counseling, focusing on evidence-based research and best practice standards.
 Specialized practicum experience complements coursework.

 This program is accredited as an Advanced Alcohol and Other Drug Abuse Counselor Training Program by the Illinois Alcohol and Other Drug Abuse Professional Certification Association, Inc. (IAODAPCA).
 The certification process is based on the Illinois Model for Certification of Alcohol and Other Drug Abuse Counselors.